digimaun/iot-plugandplay-models/README.md

 ## `dmr-client` Tool

-The tools used to validate the models during the PR checks can also be used to add and valdidate the DTDL interfaces locally.
+The tools used to validate the models during the PR checks can also be used to add and validate the DTDL interfaces locally.

 > Note: These tools require the [.NET SDK](https://dotnet.microsoft.com/download) (3.1 or greater)

-### Install drm-client
+### Install `dmr-client`

 #### Linux/Bash